donno2048/AI-python-chess/README.md

 ## to use it:

-just download the latest release, open cmd in the directory where you put this project and run: `python chess.py`
+just download the latest release from the [releases section](https://github.com/donno2048/AI-python-chess/releases), open cmd in the directory where you put this project and run: `python chess.py`

 ## How to play: